 Nonpelagic rockfish include all other species, including yelloweye.

-2016 Season Limits: The nonresident limit is one rockfish per day.
-There is no annual limit for rockfish, except for yelloweye; that limit is one fish.
+2018 Season Limits: The nonresident and resident limit is one fish per day, except August 1–21, when all nonpelagic rockfish must be deep-water released.
+There is no annual limit for nonpelagic rockfish, except for yelloweye (see above).

 Sport-fishing limits are set by the Alaska Department of Fish and Game and the International Pacific Halibut Commission, and subject to change without notice.
 All limits listed above are current to the best of our knowledge and for reference only.
 For up-to-the-minute information about limits during your stay at Waterfall Resort Alaska, ask your U.S. Coast Guard licensed guide.